 The building was designed to house the kindergarten program on the first floor and an auditorium upstairs.
 The quality of construction was high throughout the building and interior design elements include a stunning fireplace in the kindergarten room surrounded with tiles depicting the Old King Cole fairy tale.
 The tiles were made by the prominent Arts and Crafts tile maker, Ernest Batchelder of Los Angeles.

 By the late 1950s, Reno was expanding and the demography of the downtown area was changing.
-In response the school district traded the land under the Southside School for a large parcel in the suburban area.
-Several plans for the property were considered, but in 1959, the Reno City Council voted to place a new city hall on the site.
-In 1960, the old Southside School building was demolished and new city hall opened in 1965.
+In response the school district traded the land under the Southside School to the city government in exchange for some property in the north part of town.
+Several plans for the property were considered and in 1960 the Southside School was demolished.
+The following year, the Reno City Council voted to place a new city hall on the site.
+That building opened in 1965.
 The Annex, as it had come to be known, was converted into city offices and then leased to outside organizations.